bkimminich/it-security-lecture/README.md

-# JavaScript-Security - "Pwn" den Juice Shop
+# Hands-on Hacking Workshop: Elbsides vs. Juice Shop

-Slides for the enterJS 2019 workshop with Timo Pagel & Bjoern Kimminich
+Slides for the Elbsides 2019 workshop with Bjoern Kimminich

 ----